 Raw pistachios, roughly chopped, to decorate

-Preheat the oven to 170°C fan/375°F/Gas 5.
-Line 2 baking trays (baking sheets) with baking paper (parchment paper) or patisserie mats.
+Preheat the oven to 375°F. Line two baking sheets with parchment paper or patisserie mats.

-Place the ground almonds, salt and baking powder in a large mixing bowl.
+Place the ground almonds, salt, and baking powder in a large mixing bowl.
 In a small saucepan, mix together the honey, tahini, and vanilla.
-Place the saucepan over a medium-low heat and stir until combined and the mixture has begun to thin a little.
+Place the saucepan over a medium-low heat, then stir until combined and the mixture begins to thin.

 Pour the contents of the saucepan into the dry ingredients and stir together to form a dough.
-The dough should come together in your hands quite easily and feel quite warm and soft.
+The dough should come together in your hands quite easily, and it should feel warm and soft.
 Allow the mixture to stand for 10 minutes to cool and firm slightly.

-Roll the dough into 2 1/2–centimeter (1-inch) balls and then place them at 5-centimeter (2-inch) intervals on the prepared baking trays as the cookies will spread during baking.
+Roll the dough into one-inch balls and then place them two inches apart from each other on the prepared baking trays.
+(The cookies will spread while baking.)

 Using a fork, gently flatten the balls, and then add a few roughly chopped pistachios to the center of each.

-Bake for 8 to 10 minutes, or until lightly browned ’round the edges.
-The cookies should feel soft while warm but will harden.
-Wait until the cookies have completely cooled before removing from the baking trays.
-Store in an airtight container.
+Bake for eight to 10 minutes, or until lightly browned around the edges.
+The cookies should feel soft while warm but firm when cool.
+Wait until the cookies have completely cooled before removing from the baking trays from the oven.
+Then store them in an airtight container.

 Za'atar Green Cabbage Crisps

-"Crisps (chips) are going through a renaissance as they've become a popular makeover dish for health-conscious foodies everywhere," says Parsons.
+"Crisps are going through a renaissance as they've become a popular makeover dish for health-conscious foodies everywhere," says Parsons.
 "No root vegetable or kale leaf has been left unshaved in this race, but in this recipe, I have decided to use another one of the brassica family vegetables and offer a different kind of crisp.
-I love the texture of the Savoy cabbage because the surface of the leaves aren't smooth, [so] the crisps have an added crunch when they're cooked.
+I love the texture of the Savoy cabbage because the surface of the leaves aren't smooth."
+Parson says the crisps "have an added crunch when they're cooked.
 If you don't want to spice with za'atar, which you can make yourself or buy in all good supermarkets, you could simply sprinkle a little paprika or sumac and dried oregano over the top before baking."

 Ingredients for crisps: